usradam/ICS212/Homework 0/README.md

 ```

 - while (**boolean_expression**)
-  - note1: inside a while loop, put 4 white spaces for indents
+  - note 1: inside a while loop, put 4 white spaces for indents
-  - note2: you CANNOT use a break statement.
+  - note 2: you CANNOT use a break statement.

 example:
 ```